ivre/ivre/doc/overview/faq.rst

 This is based on `issue GH#822
 <https://github.com/ivre/ivre/issues/822>`_.

-When running ``ivre runscans --routable --limit 40``, one can notice the scan really takes a long time to terminate.
+When scanning a wide target with ``nmap``, one can notice the scan really takes a long time to terminate.

-First of all, IVRE is not guilty here.
-IVRE runs Nmap, feeds it with targets, and wait for its output.
-You would get the same results using the same Nmap options as IVRE.
+IVRE itself is not the bottleneck: it merely ingests the XML produced by your scanner.
+You would get the same throughput running Nmap directly.

-That being said, we have several ways to speed up a scan.
+That being said, here are several ways to speed up a scan.

 Use Masscan rather that Nmap
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is pretty radical, and have an important drawback: Masscan
+This is pretty radical, and has an important drawback: Masscan
 results gather less intelligence than Nmap (a lot less in some
 situations).